Created on

 Solution |

-As part of the deployment template of a FortiGate Active/Passive High Availability cluster in Azure using Internet/External load balancer, the public external load balancer is created with two load balancing rules by default.
+As part of the deployment template of a FortiGate Active/Passive High Availability cluster in Azure using an Internet/External load balancer, the public external load balancer is created with two load balancing rules by default.

 The first rule is for TCP/80 and the second rule is for UDP/10551.
-These rules are not mandatory, but the Azure load balancer will use them to permit the TCP/UDP outbound traffic originating from the FortiGate and from other VMs behind it.
+These rules are not mandatory, but the Azure load balancer will use them to permit the TCP/UDP outbound traffic originating from the FortiGate and other VMs behind it.

 When using this setup, an internet issue may be encountered with backend pool VMs, including FortiGate instances and other protected resources behind the FortiGate.
 One possible reason is that the external load balancer is not forwarding the traffic to the internet.